SymfonyCasts/symfony7/sfcasts/entity-repository.md

 entity and `:status` is a *placeholder* for a value.
 Pass it a value with `->setParameter(':status', StarshipStatusEnum::COMPLETED)`.

-This silly-looking `:status` the immediate `setParameter(':status', ...)` is important.
+This silly-looking `:status` and the immediate `setParameter(':status', ...)` is important.
 Never include the actual value in the query for two reasons.
 First, Doctrine can optimize the query performance slightly when using placeholders.
 Second, and more importantly, placeholders prevent SQL injection attacks!
-If you thought the borg was bad, you'll *really* hate SQL injection attacks!
+If you thought The Borg was bad, you'll *really* hate SQL injection attacks!
 To finish the query, add `->getQuery()` and `->getResult()`.

 Back in the homepage controller, replace `findAll()` with `findIncomplete()`.